What your surgery will be like depends on a number of factors including:

 - possible side effects of the surgery and whether they are short or long term

-You might also see a specialist nurse who can go over the details again, and answer your questions.
+You might also see a specialist nurse who can go over the details again.
+They are able to answer your questions.
 Your surgeon or specialist nurse usually gives you written information about the operation.

 Having a friend or family member with you can help you remember and understand what the surgeon or nurse says.
 You should only sign the consent form once you understand fully about the operation.